2010-2011 Academic Year:

 Venue: Auditorium A-14 of the Faculty of Science, Universidad de Granada

-Aixa Alarcón Heredia (Departamento de Óptica, Universidad de Granada)
+Session: 12.00: Aixa Alarcón Heredia (Departamento de Óptica, Universidad de Granada)

-Measure of the optical quality of the human visual system by means of the double-pass techniques.
+Title: Measure of the optical quality of the human visual system by means of the double-pass techniques.

-La calidad óptica del sistema visual humano está limitada por aberraciones y scattering.
+Abstract (in Spanish): La calidad óptica del sistema visual humano está limitada por aberraciones y scattering.
 Para medir

 de forma objetiva el efecto de éstos en la imagen retiniana se han desarrollado diferentes técnicas, divididas principalmente